Postgraduate Diploma in Cardiology

-- This means that when you successfully complete all parts of the programme, you will receive the Plymouth University qualification of a Postgraduate Diploma in Cardiology, and may, if you wish, attend the graduation ceremony.
+- This means that when you successfully complete all parts of the programme, you will receive the University of Plymouth qualification of a Postgraduate Diploma in Cardiology, and may, if you wish, attend the graduation ceremony.

 - You will enrol as a student of the Rila Institute of Health Sciences and will be registered with the University.

 Should you not complete the full programme, then you will be provided with a transcript recording the individual elements of the programme successfully completed.